Putting Yourself into Words

 Over the course of this week-long class, students will:

-Practice close-reading techniques as a means of recognizing rhetorical strategies for use in their own writing;
+- Practice close-reading techniques as a means of recognizing strategies for use in their own writing;

-Explore the mutually constitutive relationship between form and content through a variety of reading and writing activities;
+- Explore the relationship between form and content through a variety of reading and writing activities;

 You might also be interested in: Writing for College and Beyond (online course)